ssonkiya/ssonkiya.github.io/_posts/2017-09-04-AB-Testing-Challenges.md

 Conclusion
 ======

 You’ll notice that the business section was much longer than the statistical one.
-While this is partly because I cover one of the statistical challenges in another post, this also reflects XYZ.
-I think Yonatan Zunger, a former senior Google engineer, covers this very well in the second section of his [post]( https://medium.com/@yonatanzunger/so-about-this-googlers-manifesto-1e3773ed1788) on James Damore’s Google manifesto.
+While this is partly because I cover one of the statistical challenges in another post, I also believe the importance of non-technical skills in a data science career is often overlooked.
+I think Yonatan Zunger, a former senior Google engineer, covers this very well in the second section of this [post]( https://medium.com/@yonatanzunger/so-about-this-googlers-manifesto-1e3773ed1788).
 While he is talking about engineering, I think his points can be equally applied to data science:

-> People who haven’t done engineering, or people who have done just the basics, sometimes think that what engineering looks like is sitting at your computer and hyper-optimizing an inner loop, or cleaning up a class API…Engineering is not the art of building devices; it’s the art of fixing problems…Essentially, engineering is all about cooperation, collaboration, and empathy for both your colleagues and your customers.
+> People who haven’t done engineering, or people who have done just the basics, sometimes think that what engineering looks like is sitting at your computer and hyper-optimizing an inner loop, or cleaning up a class API … Engineering is not the art of building devices; it’s the art of fixing problems … Essentially, engineering is all about cooperation, collaboration, and empathy for both your colleagues and your customers.

-This can be why non-traditional backgrounds can be very successful in tech jobs – often people have learned this skill in their previous career.
+1. I'm using "non-analyst" as a catch-all phrase for anyone who isn't in analytics (e.g. not a data scientist, business analyst, data analyst, etc.).